Dover Seaways ferry Review and Specifications

 - Lighthouse Cafe (Deck 7) serves beverages, cocktails, coffee, light snacks, sweets, fresh fruits, premium ice-cream.
 It is fitted with large TVs (satellite reception) for watching live sporting and musical programs.

-- Road Kings area (Deck 7) consists of showers, restaurant and bar lounge exclusively dedicated for truck drivers.
+- Road Kings area (Deck 7) consists of showers, restaurant and bar lounge exclusively dedicated to truck drivers.

 - Sea View Lounge (Deck 7) is a premium lounge providing extra privacy and complimentary coffees, teas, cold drinks, snacks, newspapers.